Community Foundations of Canada

 Vital Signs is an annual community check-up conducted by community foundations across Canada.
 It provides a comprehensive, reader-friendly look at how our communities are faring in key quality-of-life areas.

 .
-In addition, Community Foundations of Canada launched a national report focusing on food.
-To learn more about this year's Vital Signs, and to download the full report, visit http://www.vitalsignscanada.ca.
+In addition, Community Foundations of Canada launched their national report.
+To learn more about this year's Vital Signs, visit http://www.vitalsignscanada.ca.

 Every year, through Canada's Vital Signs, issues concerning youth rise to the top of the agenda: unemployment, high school completion rates and the challenges posed by record levels of inactivity and obesity.